puffyCid/artemis/README.md

 # artemis

-artemis is a powerful command line digital forensic and incident response (DFIR) tool that collects forensic data from Windows and macOS endpoints.
+artemis is a powerful command line digital forensic and incident response (DFIR) tool that collects forensic data from Windows, macOS, and Linux endpoints.
 Its primary focus is: speed, ease of use, and low resource usage.\
 Notable features _so far_: